carnarez/astdocs/astdocs.md

 In a few more words, parse the underlying Abstract Syntax Tree (AST) description.
 (See the [documentation](https://docs.python.org/3/library/ast.html) of the standard library module with same name.)
-It expects a relatively clean input (demonstrated in this very script) which forces me to keep my code somewhat correctly documented.
+It expects a relatively clean input (demonstrated in this very script) which forces me to keep my code somewhat correctly documented and without fancy syntax.

 My only requirement was to use the `Python` standard library **exclusively** (even the [templating](https://docs.python.org/3/library/string.html#template-strings)) as it is